mu-semtech/mu-cl-resources/README.md

   - *`:as`* Contains the attribute in the JSON API.
   - *`:inverse`* Optional, when set to `t` it inverses the direction of the relationship supplied in `:via`.

+#### Inheritance

+Superclasses may be specified as a list after the resource name.
+If a person is both an animal as well as an agent, we would write it as such:

+    (define-resource person (animal agent)
+      :class (s-prefix "foaf:Person")
+      ...)

+    (define-resource animal () ...)
+    (define-resource agent ()
+      :class (s-prefix "foaf:Agent")
+      ...)

+A definition of this kind includes instances of type `foaf:Person` when listing animals and when listing agents.
+Any attributes or relationships set on `animal` or `agent` will be available on `person`.

+Used types may change over time as the SPARQL endpoint evolves.
+The following is subject to change.
+Creating a new person will currently store both the type `foaf:Person` as well as `foaf:Agent`.
+When using `agent` in a relationship, anything that has the type `foaf:Agent` or `foaf:Person` is accepted.
+The json-api response will yield the most specific type in the listing (when the `foaf:Person` type is found, a `person` will be added to the listing).

 ### Defining resources in JSON
 As the integration with the frontend data-store is handled automatically, most of your time with mu-cl-resources will be spent configuring resources.
 This overview provides a non-exhaustive list of the most common features of mu-cl-resources in JSON format.